jeffmerkey/netware-screensaver-linux/README.md

 # netware-screensaver-linux <!-- omit in toc -->

-NetWare SMP style worm screesnsaver for Linux using ncurses
+NetWare SMP style worm screensaver for Linux using ncurses

 ## Table of Contents <!-- omit in toc -->
 - [Overview](#overview)